 💜 Older, gentle children okay

-If you feel you are the perfect match for Miss Trixie please complete an adoption application found on our website, and then email us at CavalierRescueAL@gmail.com to express your interest.
-Trixie is located in Birmingham, Alabama (travel there is required), and her requested adoption donation is $500.
+Trixie is a beautiful, sweet, happy, and healthy senior girl seeking a furever family who has plenty of love ready to give.
+If you feel you are the perfect match for sweet Trixie, please complete an adoption application found on our website (TheCavalierRescue.org), and then email us at CavalierRescueAL@gmail.com to express your interest.
+Trixie is being fostered in Baton Rouge, Louisiana (travel there is required), and her requested adoption donation is $250.